Important MySQL Commands | How to Use MySQL Explained with Examples

 These are the simple SELECT queries.
 If you are working on any database project, 90% of the time you will be using SELECT queries.

-Along with basic SELECT queries, you can use different conditions, clause, filters, and functions.
+Along with basic SELECT queries, you can use different conditions, clauses, filters, and functions.
 Learn more about SELECT queries.

 How to list values of a particular column?